Understanding Player Types and how to use them

 Live & On-Demand player

 As the name implies, a Live & On-Demand player can display live content and archived content.
 When the player is broadcasting, it will display the live broadcast.
 When the player is not actively broadcasting, it will display content from your on-demand archives.

 How to use a Live & On-Demand player

 - Media Page - Place a Live & On-Demand player on a page of your website titled "Media."
 The player will then provide a one-stop shop of all your live content.
 Visitors can go there to view live broadcasts as they happen, as well as your public archive of events that were previously streamed live.

 Live Only player

 As the name implies, a Live Only player displays only live broadcasts.
 This type of player does not allow visitors to access your on-demand archives.

 How to use a Live Only player

-- Live broadcasts on the homepage - Turn on eCatholic LIVE Broadcast Mode on your website and create a Live Only player.
+- Sunday Mass page - Broadcast Sunday Masses on your website and with a Live Only player.
 Then, you can display the live events you want everyone to see (e.g., Sunday Mass) prominently in your homepage feature region.